Brexit: Transition period and final trade agreement

 Following the British exit on 31 January 2020 the UK entered a Transition Period for the rest of 2020.
 Trade, travel and freedom of movement remain largely unchanged during this period.

 The Withdrawal Agreement still applies after this date.
 This agreement provides free access of goods between Northern Ireland and the Republic of Ireland, provided checks are made to goods entering Northern Ireland from the rest of the UK.
 The British Government attempted to back out of this commitment by passing the Internal Market Bill: domestic legislation in the British Parliament.
 In September, Northern Ireland secretary Brandon Lewis said:

 I would say to my hon.
 Friend that yes, this does break international law in a very specific and limited way.

 leading to the resignation of Sir Jonathan Jones, permanent secretary to the Government Legal Department and Lord Keen, the law officer for Scotland.
 The European Commission started legal action.

 During the transition period, David Frost and Michel Barnier continued to negotiate a permanent trade agreement.
 On 24 December 2020 both parties announced that a deal had been reached.
 The deal was passed by both houses of the British parliament on 30 December and given Royal Assent in the early hours of the next day.
 In the House of Commons, the governing Conservatives and main opposition Labour voted in favour of the agreement whilst all other opposition parties voted against it.
 The transition period concluded under its terms the following evening.
 After the UK said it would unilaterally extend a grace period limiting checks on trade between Northern Ireland and Great Britain, the European Parliament postponed setting a date to ratify the agreement.
 The vote was later scheduled for 27 April when it passed with an overwhelming majority of votes.

 There was a customs transitional arrangement in place until 1 July 2021.
 During this time period, traders importing standard goods from the EU to the UK could defer submitting their customs declarations and paying import duties to HMRC for up to six months.
 This arrangement simplified and avoided most import controls during the early months of the new situation and was designed to facilitate inward trade during the COVID-19 health crisis and to avoid major disruptions in domestic supply chains in the short term.
-Following reports that the border infrastructure was not ready, the UK government further postponed import checks from the EU to the UK until the end of the year in order to avoid supply issues during the ongoing Covid crisis.
+Following reports that the border infrastructure was not ready, the UK government further postponed import checks from the EU to the UK until the end of the year to avoid supply issues during the ongoing Covid crisis.
 This was again followed by another delay of import controls, in a situation of truck driver shortages; the controls are scheduled to be phased in during 2022.